Express (NYSE:EXPR) Issues FY 2022 Earnings Guidance

-Express (NYSE:EXPR – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
+Express (NYSE:EXPR – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $0.14-$0.20 for the period, compared to the consensus EPS estimate of $0.17.
 The company issued revenue guidance of -.

-Several brokerages have recently commented on EXPR.
-Small Cap Consu reaffirmed a buy rating on shares of Express in a report on Wednesday, April 27th.
-Zacks Investment Research raised shares of Express from a sell rating to a hold rating in a research note on Tuesday, May 10th.
-TheStreet raised shares of Express from a d+ rating to a c- rating in a research note on Monday, March 14th.
-Finally, StockNews.com started coverage on shares of Express in a research note on Thursday, March 31st.
-They issued a hold rating on the stock.
-Two research analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, Express currently has an average rating of Buy and a consensus price target of $4.13.
+Express (NYSE:EXPR – Get Rating) last issued its quarterly earnings results on Wednesday, May 25th.
+The company reported ($0.10) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.15) by $0.05.
+Express had a negative return on equity of 137.03% and a net margin of 0.98%.
+During the same period last year, the firm posted ($0.55) earnings per share.
+On average, equities research analysts expect that Express will post 0.15 earnings per share for the current fiscal year.

-Several large investors have recently modified their holdings of the company.
-Vanguard Group Inc. lifted its holdings in Express by 10.9% in the first quarter.
-Vanguard Group Inc. now owns 3,115,305 shares of the company’s stock valued at $11,090,000 after buying an additional 307,438 shares during the period.
-Renaissance Technologies LLC lifted its holdings in Express by 36.7% in the first quarter.
-Renaissance Technologies LLC now owns 2,648,535 shares of the company’s stock valued at $9,429,000 after buying an additional 711,400 shares during the period.
-Morgan Stanley lifted its holdings in Express by 368.4% in the second quarter.
+A number of hedge funds have recently modified their holdings of EXPR.
+Morgan Stanley increased its holdings in Express by 368.4% during the second quarter.
 Morgan Stanley now owns 1,101,998 shares of the company’s stock valued at $7,151,000 after buying an additional 866,733 shares during the period.
-Arrowstreet Capital Limited Partnership lifted its holdings in Express by 20.8% in the first quarter.
-Arrowstreet Capital Limited Partnership now owns 445,632 shares of the company’s stock valued at $1,586,000 after buying an additional 76,751 shares during the period.
-Finally, Marshall Wace LLP acquired a new position in Express in the fourth quarter valued at $856,000.
-Institutional investors own 42.73% of the company’s stock.
+UBS Group AG grew its holdings in Express by 1,827.6% in the third quarter.
+UBS Group AG now owns 54,204 shares of the company’s stock worth $256,000 after purchasing an additional 51,392 shares during the last quarter.
+Millennium Management LLC grew its holdings in Express by 56.3% in the fourth quarter.
+Millennium Management LLC now owns 243,732 shares of the company’s stock worth $751,000 after purchasing an additional 87,778 shares during the last quarter.
+Marshall Wace LLP purchased a new position in Express in the fourth quarter worth $856,000.
+Finally, Virtu Financial LLC purchased a new position in Express in the fourth quarter worth $217,000.
+42.73% of the stock is currently owned by institutional investors.

 Express, Inc provides apparel and accessories for women and men for various occasions under the Express brand.
 The company sells its products through its e-commerce website, express.com; and mobile app, as well as franchisees Express locations in Latin America.
 As of January 29, 2022, it operated 561 stores in 46 states across the United States, as well as in Puerto Rico.